shreyjain1994/bunyan-syslog-unixdgram/README.md

 # Bunyan Syslog Unix Datagram

-bunyan-syslog-unixdgram is a stream for [bunyan](https://github.com/trentm/node-bunyan) that consumes `raw` records from bunyan and sends them to a syslog server listening at a UNIX datagram domain socket.
+A syslog stream for [bunyan](https://github.com/trentm/node-bunyan) that works without requiring any configuration to the syslog daemon.

+In most UNIX systems, syslog is automatically configured to be listening at a UNIX datagram domain socket (most likely /var/log), so any messages sent there will be logged by syslog.
+This stream connects to datagram domain sockets, so unlike other bunyan syslog stream implementations, you won't have to go and change your syslog config file to enable a TCP/UDP server.

+It just works, which makes it easier to use for beginners.

 ## Installation